Large mass minimizers for isoperimetric problems with integrable nonlocal potentials: Introduction

 \section{Introduction}

 \addtocontents{toc}{ }

 We study large mass minimizers for a variant of Gamow's liquid drop model for the atomic nucleus, in which the repulsive term is given by a general nonnegative, integrable, radial kernel.
-More precisely, given $G:\Ren\to[0,+\infty)$ a measurable nonnegative radial function, where $n\geq 2$, we originally consider the minimization problem
+More precisely, given $G:\Ren\setminus\{0\}\to[0,+\infty)$ a measurable nonnegative radial function with $G\in L^1(\Ren)$ and $n\geq 2$, we originally consider the minimization problem

 where the minimum is taken over all sets of finite perimeter of volume $\abs{E}=m$ -- which we call the mass -- and $P(E)$ denotes the perimeter of $E$.
 Observe that this problem exhibits a competition between two terms and is thus nontrivial: the local perimeter term constrains the set $E$ to concentrate as much as possible, while the nonlocal term acts as a repulsive term, forcing $E$ to spread.
-Indeed, it is known that the perimeter is \textit{minimized} by balls under volume constraint, while the nonlocal term is \textit{maximized} by balls (by Riesz' symmetric rearrangement, using e.g. \autocite[Chapter 3.7]{LiebLoss}, and the fact that $G$ is equal to its symmetric rearrangement).
+Indeed, it is known that the perimeter is \textit{minimized} by balls under volume constraint, while the nonlocal term is \textit{maximized} by balls if $G$ is in addition radially nonincreasing\footnote{\edit{In fact, even if $G$ is not radially decreasing, $G_\lambda$ \enquote{concentrates} near the origin when $\lambda$ is large, heuristically making the nonlocal term repulsive if $G$ does not vanish identically.}} (by Riesz' symmetric rearrangement, using e.g. \autocite[Chapter 3.7]{LiebLoss} and the fact that $G$ is equal to its symmetric rearrangement in that case).

 As we show just below, the integrability assumption on $G$ allows us to reformulate this problem as

 where $B_1$ stands for the open unit ball of $\Ren$ centered at the origin, $\lambda$ and $\gamma$ are positive constants, the kernel $G_\lambda$ is given by